-Healthy equity as a whole is a complex problem and in order to achieve it you have to start at the beginning of the problem, and right now in many ways we are attempting to skip over the systemic bias and unscientific merit that created this equity gap, and pretend the problem appeared out of nowhere.
+Healthy equity as a whole is a complex problem and in order to achieve it you have to start at the beginning of the problem, and right now in many ways we are attempting to skip over the systemic bias and unscientific merit that created this equity gap, and pretend that the problem appeared out of nowhere.
 We have policymakers and health care leaders attempting to just create a level playing field thinking that will fix this issue.
-However, we have to go back to the beginning and address the issues that got us to where we are today such as the systemically biased policies and ill-conceived scientifically based stereotypes that have created this landscape where minority communities are disproportionally unhealthy compared to others.
+However, in my estimation, we have to go back to the beginning and address the issues that got us to where we are today such as the systemically biased policies and ill-conceived scientifically based stereotypes that have created this landscape where minority communities are disproportionally unhealthy compared to others.

 To get minority communities healthy, we have to be honest about how we got here.
 We have to acknowledge that there was systemic racism and bias in every medical journal and treatment pathways from the start, and by extension still is due to those norms and stereotypes based in how medicine evolved to create the current treatment pathways and start over for communities of color, period.
 And only then we can start undoing the factors that got us here today.

 Take chronic kidney disease, for example.
 A metric doctors look at when evaluating a patient is an Estimated Glomerular Filtration Rate (eGFR) test, which determines the level of kidney function.
-There is a factor that estimates the kidneys of African Americans as stronger than the kidneys of other ethnicities, which disproportionately impacts African Americans in that they would require a higher value on the test in order for doctors to consider their kidneys lower functioning, excluding them from an accurate diagnosis, or from a diagnosis altogether, so that by the time they are diagnosed they have to go right to dialysis.
+There is a multiplier that estimates the kidneys of African Americans as stronger than the kidneys of other ethnicities, which disproportionately impacts African Americans in that they would require a higher value on the test in order for doctors to consider their kidneys lower functioning, excluding them from an accurate diagnosis, or from a diagnosis altogether, so that by the time they are diagnosed they have to go right to dialysis.
 This is a disparity that was not addressed until 2021, but many health systems are still using that inaccurate data, and we have to fix that data from the source where it generated in order to eradicate it across the board.
-Putting new policies and/or therapies in place are supposed to be great because they’re founded on the most recent data, but if those policies or therapies were founded on biased data, the new policies and therapies will be built on this unstable foundation, and the outcomes may not achieve the expected results (cost or mortality) thus causing the medical community to roll back those efforts and give up, resorting back to the old norms.
+Putting new policies and/or therapies in place are supposed to be great because they’re founded on the most recent data, but if those policies or therapies were founded on biased data, the new policies and therapies will be built on this unstable foundation, and the outcomes may not achieve the expected results (lower cost or decreased mortality) thus causing the medical community to roll back those efforts and give up resorting back to the old norms.